 Rotation of feeding chores for all horses on the property.

-Taking and logging your horse's temperature daily.
+Take and log your horse's temperature daily.

 Daily turn-out of your horse.